cayesoneira/miniTRASGO-documentation/docs/operation/software.md

 Now the data is collected into binary `.hld` files, saved at `/media/externalDisk/hlds/`.

 Press `CTRL + C` to stop the run.

+## Data usage and control
+To check the number of events of a `.hld` file the line `daq_anal <.hld file>` can be executed; then it can just be stopped.
+This is mostly useful to know if a file is empty, because in that case the .hlds are ignored.

+Also check that the .hlds have enough events, because in other case some .mats can be loaded, such as Rate.mat, but for example Eff.mat will not.